 Except as expressly provided in the charter and as authorized by law, all city elections shall be governed by the laws of the commonwealth relating to the right to vote, the registration of voters, the nomination of candidates, the conduct of preliminary, regular and special elections, the submission of charters and charter amendments and other propositions to the voters, the counting of votes, recounts of votes, and the declaration of results.

+ARTICLE 8

+VOTER PARTICIPATION MECHANISMS

-Section 7-9 Petitions to City Council and School Committee
+Section 8-1 Petitions to City Council and School Committee

-The city council or the school committee shall hold a public hearing and shall act finally on every petition which is presented to it and which is signed by not less than one hundred and fifty voters.
-The hearing shall be held by the city council or the school committee, or in either case by a committee or sub-committee thereof, and final action taken with respect thereto, not later than three months following the date the said petition is filed with the clerk of the council or the secretary of the school committee as may be appropriate.
-Hearings on two or more petitions filed under this section may be held at the same time and place.
-Notice of the public hearing shall be by publication in a local newspaper, not less than seven days prior to such hearing which shall contain a general summary of the subject matter of the petition and the date, time and place at which the hearing will be held.
-A copy of the said notice shall be mailed to the ten petitioners whose names first appear on the petition.
+The city council or the school committee shall hold a public hearing and shall act finally on every petition which is presented to it and which is signed by not less than 150 voters.
+The hearing shall be held by the city council or the school committee, or in either case by a committee or sub-committee thereof, and final action taken with respect thereto, not later than 3 months following the date the said petition is filed with the clerk of the council or the secretary of the school committee as may be appropriate.
+Hearings on 2 or more petitions filed under this section may be held at the same time and place.
+Notice of the public hearing shall be by publication in one or more local newspaper, as well as on the city’s website, not less than 7 days prior to such hearing which shall contain a general summary of the subject matter of the petition and the date, time and place at which the hearing will be held.
+A copy of the said notice shall be mailed to the 10 petitioners whose names first appear on the petition.

-Section 7-10 Citizen Initiative Measures
+Section 8-2 Initiative Measures

-Commencement of Proceedings--Initiative procedures shall be started by the filing of an initiative petition with the clerk of the council or the secretary of the school committee as may be.
-The petition shall be addressed to the city council or to the school committee, shall contain a request for the passage of a particular measure which shall be set forth in the petition, and shall be signed by at least ten percent of the total number of voters as of the date of the preceding city election.
-Signatures to initiative petitions need not all be on one paper.
-All such papers pertaining to any one measure shall however be fastened together and shall be filed in the office of the board of election commissioners as one instrument, with the endorsement thereon of the name and resident address of the person designated as filing the same.
-With each signature to the petition there shall appear the street and number, if any, of each signer.
+Commencement of proceedings – Initiative procedures shall be started by the filing of an initiative petition with the clerk of the council or the secretary of the school committee as may be.
+The petition shall be addressed to the city council or to the school committee, shall contain a request for the passage of a particular measure which shall be set forth in the petition, and shall be signed by at least 300 voters as of the date of the preceding city election, with at least 25 signatures certified from each ward.
+The petition shall be accompanied by a sworn affidavit signed by 10 voters and containing their residential address stating those voters will constitute the petitioners’ committee and be responsible for circulating the petition and filing it in proper form.